 China PMI readings decline.
 Are recent COVID-19 lockdowns to blame?

 The current readings are China’s lowest since early 2020, Kshatriya said, and appear to be a result of recently imposed COVID-19 lockdowns amid a surge in infections.
-“Chinese businesses are indicating that these lockdowns are disrupting production and contributing to labor issues,” he remarked.
-Complicating matters further, Shanghai—the largest city in China and an important financial hub—entered a two-phase lockdown the week of March 28, suggesting that April PMI surveys could also come in on the soft side, Kshatriya noted.
+“Chinese businesses are indicating that these lockdowns are disrupting production and contributing to labour issues,” he remarked.
+Complicating matters further, Shanghai - the largest city in China and an important financial hub - entered a two-phase lockdown the week of 28 March, suggesting that April PMI surveys could also come in on the soft side, Kshatriya noted.

 Ultimately, the country’s weakening growth outlook means that the government will need to announce more definitive policy measures to support the economy, in order for China to achieve its previously reported target growth rate of 5.5% for the year, he concluded.
 “Without a doubt, this will be an important watchpoint for markets moving forward,” Kshatriya remarked.